 I fueled up and was cruising along and then my gauge read empty and my low fuel light came on.
-I continued along and it would bounce to full then shortly after that, it would read empty.
-What is the deal?
+I continued along and it would bounce to full then shortly after that, it would read empty. :confused: What is the deal?
 How hard of a fix is this problem?

 Ben